Connect with us

 Work in animal models has also shown that exercise changes gene expression by altering both histones and the molecular tags directly attached to DNA.
 This increases the activity of genes important to the activity and plasticity of neurons, supporting the idea that exercise improves learning and memory and can decrease the risk of dementia.

 From Dry January and beyond, many factors can have profound effects on your brain biology.
-Taking steps to reduce consumption of alcohol and drugs and picking up healthy lifestyle practices can help stabilize and bring long-lasting for your physical and mental health.The Conversation
+Taking steps to reduce consumption of alcohol and drugs and picking up healthy lifestyle practices can help stabilize and bring long-lasting benefits for your physical and mental health.The Conversation

 Karla Kaun, Associate Professor of Neuroscience, Brown University